csc-training/portable-gpu-programming/openmp/02-axpy-dynamic/README.md

 In this exercise we start looking on data mapping clauses.

-Starting from the solution of the previous exercise, we have now modified the code so that the array size is not a compile time constant but instead read from a command line argument.
+Starting from the model solution of the previous exercise, we have now modified the code so that the array size is not a compile time constant but instead read from a command line argument.

 We have moved the `main()` function with all the command line argument parsing